diptip10/Sales-Performance-Dashboard/README.md

 🛠 Tools & Technologies Used

 1) Power BI – Data Visualization
-2) Excel / SQL – Data Cleaning & Preprocessing
+2) SQL – Data Cleaning & Preprocessing
 3) DAX (Data Analysis Expressions) – Custom Measures & Calculations

 📌 How to Use This Project?